raspibo/eventman/README.md

 Main features:
 - an admin (in the future: anyone) can create and manage new events
 - events can define a registration form with many custom fields
-- a person can join (or leave) an event, filling the custom forms
+- a person can join (or leave) an event, submitting the custom forms
 - no registration is required to join/leave an event
 - quickly mark a registered person as an attendee
 - easy way to add a new person, if it's already known from a previous event or if it's a completely new person
 - can import Eventbrite CSV export files
 - RESTful interface that can be called by third-party applications (see the https://github.com/raspibo/event_man/ repository for a simple script that checks people in using a barcode/QR-code reader)
 - ability to run triggers to respond to an event (e.g. when a person is marked as attending to an event)
+- can run on HTTPS
+- multiple workstations are kept in sync (i.e.: marking a person as an attendee is shown in every workstation currently viewing the list of persons registered at an event)

 See the *screenshots* directory for some images.